The Name of Human Hand Bones

 Names of bones of fingers or phalanges

-The bones of the fingers are also called phalanges, and each finger has three phalanges except for the thumb which only has two:
+The bones of the fingers, also known as phalanges, are structured such that each finger has three phalanges except for the thumb, which has only two:

 • Proximal phalanges: located at the base of the finger, in the part known as the knuckles.

-• Middle phalanges: non-existent in the thumb, are between the proximal and distal.
+• Middle phalanges: absent in the thumb, these are situated between the proximal and distal phalanges in other fingers.

 • Distal phalanges: located at the tip of the fingers.